DataDog/datadog-ci/CONTRIBUTING.md

          ├── README.md
          └── index.ts
 ```

-Documentation of the command must be placed in the README.md file, the [current README](/README.md) must be updated to link to the new command README.

 The `index.ts` file must export classes extending the `Command` class of `clipanion`.
 The commands of all `src/commands/*/index.ts` files will then be imported and made available in the `datadog-ci` tool.